 Cooking Activity : Spring Onion Rice Paper Rolls

 Follow this step by step photo-recipe to create your crunchy fresh spring rolls filled with shredded spring onion and rice noodles, dipped in a sweet peanut sauce.

-If you’ve managed to forage any wild garlic recently, then you may like to check out Garden Café Head Chef George Ryle’s wild garlic pesto recipe, which he shared in the Museum newsletter recently.
+If you’ve managed to forage any wild garlic recently, then you may like to check out Garden Café Head Chef George Ryle’s wild garlic pesto recipe.